kpradeep12/code-blogger/books/spring-security-guide/1-introduction.md

 As I mentioned earlier, Spring will configure only one user called **user**.
 If we provide wrong credentials, then authentication will fail, and the page is not served.

 In this section, we learned how spring security would authenticate users.
-In the next section, we will see how to configure User details and password encoder.
+In the next section, we will see how to configure User details.